-Weekly Quiz (30 to 70 points) -- Throughout the term students will get a 10-question quiz based on that week's course subject.
+Weekly Quizzes (30 to 70 points) -- Throughout the term students will get a 10-question quiz based on that week's course subject.
 These are "open book" quizzes, meaning students can use any resources they like (e.g. the internet, textbooks) with the exception of their classmates.
-This is not a "crowdsourcing" activity.
-"The quizzes are intended as a way to focus your attention on the relevant course subjects and see what you already know and don't know.
-Quizzes generally will be posted after class on Tuesday, and must be completed before the start of class Thursday.
+This is not a "crowdsourcing" activity."
+The quizzes are intended as a way to focus your attention on the relevant course subjects and see what you already know and don't know.
+Quizzes generally will be posted after class on Tuesday, and must be completed BEFORE the start of our next class.
 The lowest quiz score is dropped.

 Marketing Plan Project (100 points) -- Throughout the term you will work on a "real" marketing plan that will be "delivered" to your client during the term.
-With a partner, you will work to build on the plan throughout the term using the tools that we learn from week to week (e.g. market research, SWOT analysis, social media marketing).
-You will create this plan in Google Docs in order to provide 24/7 access to your teammate as well as the instructor.
-You will present your plan to the class at the end of the term.
+With a partner(s), you will work to build on the plan throughout the term using the tools that we learn from week to week (e.g. market research, SWOT analysis, social media marketing).
+You will create this plan in Google Docs in order to provide 24/7 access to your teammate(s) as well as the instructor.
+You will present your plan to the client as well as the class at the end of the term.

 Final Exam (100 points) -- This comprehensive essay exam will give you a chance to write about what you learned this term and how you can apply it in business settings moving forward.
-Most likely, the questions will be posted at the conclusion of our last class meeting and you will submit your exam via email to the instructor.
+Most likely, the questions will be posted at the conclusion of our next to last class meeting and you will submit your exam via email/Google Docs to the instructor before our last class meeting.